crisperdue/prooftoys-site/content/language-intro.md

 ### Functional expressions

-Any expression can be enclosed in parentheses to guarantee its grouping, but an expression enclosed in brackets or braces always represents a function.
+Any expression can be enclosed in parentheses to guarantee its grouping, but an expression enclosed in braces always represents a function.
 For example a definition of a function that squares a number might look like:

 {{% preblock %}}
-`square = [x. x * x]`
+`square = {x. x * x}`
 {{% /preblock %}}

 (Function and predicate definitions are usually written without a